-During the run up to a marathon, the intake of carbohydrates – post training – as the demands on your body’s energy systems are at their highest.
-If you find it difficult to eat this soon after training invest in one of the sports protein/carb formulas (recovery drinks), Up and Running or any good health food shop will sell them.
+During the run up to a marathon, the intake of carbohydrates for both pre and post training is essential, as the demands on your body’s energy systems are at their highest.
+If you find it difficult to eat this soon after training, look into the various sports protein/carb formulas (recovery drinks), which Up & Running or any good health food shop will sell.

 Establish a good eating pattern where you have protein and carbohydrates at every meal, so an example of this may be;

 - Breakfast: Porridge and mixed seeds/nuts, berries, milk, either oaty, soya, cows or almond.

 - Lunch: Sweet jacket potato with green vegetables and avocado; omelette; tinned sardines; chicken or beans.
 Any of these served with wholegrain bread makes an ideal lunch.

 - Dinner: Lean meat, fish or pulses, with at least 3 different types of vegetables, one being green, with wholegrain rice, quinoa or potatoes.